 Southern right whales as indicator species

-By understanding the important link between nutritional status (based on recent prey availability and body condition) and reproduction, the trend in breeding success of the South African population of southern right whales can provide a measure of the changing system health throughout their feeding grounds across a wide region of the Sub Antarctic and Antarctic Southern Ocean south of South Africa.
+By understanding the essential link between nutritional status and reproduction, the breeding success of the southern right whales provides a measure of changing feeding trends across a wide region of the sub Antarctic and Antarctic Southern Ocean.

 The unique long-term database on South African southern right whale population dynamics provides an exceptional opportunity to investigate the effects of environmental variability, including climate change, on the ecology of the Southern Ocean and beyond.